bashrc2/LKMPG/4.15.2/LKMPG-4.15.2.rst

    cares about the minor number.
 It uses the minor number to distinguish between different pieces of hardware.

-   By the way, when I say *"hardware"*, I mean something a bit more abstract than a PCI card that you can hold in your hand.
+   By the way, when I say /"hardware"/, I mean something a bit more abstract than a PCI card that you can hold in your hand.
 Look at these two device files: